Geshur: Regional overview

 According to Sugimoto (2015), the Iron Age IB (mid-eleventh century BC) cities in this northeastern region of the Sea of Galilee likely reflect the activities of the Kingdom of Geshur.

 Also, the later Iron Age IIA (tenth to mid-ninth centuries BC), and Iron Age IIB cities here are linked with the southern expansion of Aram Damascus.
 Sugimoto presented the results of the archaeological excavations at five key sites in this region: Tel Dover, Tel ‘En Gev, Tel Hadar, Tel Bethsaida, and Tel Kinrot.
 According to him, “The material culture of these cities, particularly the architecture, is ... more similar to that of the Aramaean and Neo-Hittite cities in northern Syria than to Canaanite cities in the southern Levant during both periods.”

 A stele from Bethsaida (et-Tell) depicting the Geshurite lunar deity, possibly Kašku.
 On display at the Israel Museum in Jerusalem.

 Religion

-Excavations of et-Tell have revealed evidence of the Geshurite religious practices including high places, decorated stelae, offering vessels, sacrificial animals and dedicatory inscriptions.
+Excavations of et-Tell have revealed evidence of Geshurite religious practices including high places, decorated stelae, offering vessels, sacrificial animals and dedicatory inscriptions.
 This material culture reveals strong influences from neighbouring countries.
 Their religious worship appears to have centered around worship of the moon-god in the form of a bull which was common in southern Syria, whilst an Egyptian influence can be seen in their art and amulets.
 The bull stele from the city gate has alternatively been interpreted as either a symbol of the chief god Hadad, in charge of rainfall; the moon god, who brought about the swelling of the rivers; or a combination of the two.
 The influence of the Israelite religion to the south may be seen in dietary practices and the selection of sacrificial animals.